veto8/email_gateway/README.md

 # email_gateway
-Email Gateway API Server to process emails send from static ajax websites.
+* Email Gateway API Server to process emails send from static ajax websites.

-# Complete broken for now, just startet
+* Usefull to use with static website to handle contact forms